wagerc97/SIR-model/README.md

 by adding an estimated amount of 0.3

 #### Acknowledgement
-This is version 2.0 of the SIR-model and report.
-I thank Professor Norbert Mauser for the support and supervising this study.
+This project was supervised by Professor Norbert Mauser and reviewed by Professor Dieter Suess.
-The final version incorporates also recommendations from Professor Dieter Suess.
-Thank you for the input.